CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/GettingStarted.md

 ## Lab Guide Zoom In/Zoom Out

-To adjust the zoom level for the environment page, click the **A↕ : 100%** icon located next to the timer in the lab environment.
+To adjust the zoom level for the environment page, click the **A↕: 100%** icon located next to the timer in the lab environment.

 ![](./media/zoomin.png)